influxdata/docs-v2/content/influxdb/clustered/admin/custom-partitions/view-partitions.md

 {{% note %}}
-If a table doesn't include a partition template in the output of this command, the tables uses the default partition strategy of one day and does not partition by tags or tag buckets.
+If a table doesn't include a partition template in the output of this command, the table uses the default (1 day) partition strategy and doesn't partition by tags or tag buckets.
 {{% /note %}}